I love having old-looking statues and ornaments that I can place in my garden.

 - Lust - Goat

-The emotions conveyed through these gargoyles' gestures and facial features are varied and extremely vivid.
-Rather than being frightening, many of them appear to be themselves by what they observe.
+- The emotions conveyed through these gargoyles' gestures and facial features are varied and extremely vivid.
+Rather than being frightening, many of them appear to be defined by their reaction to what they observe.

-A "person" who appears frequently in medieval art is the "green man" or "leaf man" or Jack-in-the-Green, who is represented by a man's head surrounded by foliage and sometimes sprouting branches from his mouth or nose.
+- A "person" who appears frequently in medieval art is the "green man," "leaf man," or Jack-in-the-Green, who is represented by a man's head surrounded by foliage and sometimes sprouting branches from his mouth or nose.
 The green man is a symbol of nature, fertility and rebirth.
 This gargoyle is still a popular garden statue today and comes in a variety of styles.

 Grotesque Gargoyle Statues